 There is so much to learn from Carolyn’s personal story, including what happens when we have the courage to listen to that little voice in our heads that’s telling us something isn’t right, and I couldn’t actually fit it all in to one conversation.
 So stay tuned next week for part two of our chat!
 But in the meantime, enjoy!

 Head over to iTunes to subscribe to the show and play the episode.

 Or you can listen to the show directly, simply by hitting the Play button above.
 Enjoy!

 Support the Show:

-Recently hit 1 million downloads of The Slow Home Podcast!
+Recently we passed 1.2 million downloads of The Slow Home Podcast!
 Not only does that fact blow my mind, it’s also thanks to your lovely self and the community of people who listen to the show every week, send in your questions and offer your feedback.
-I’m so grateful you’re here and part of this, and for anyone who has supported the show in any way over the past year – thank you so much.
+I’m so grateful you’re here and part of this, and for anyone who has supported the show in any way over the past year – thank you.

 If you do love the show and would like to show your support by becoming a patron, head over here to make a small monthly donation (as little as $1 a month) and know that any amount makes a huge difference to us being able to cover costs.

 Most important of all, thanks for being here!